1601-mma2013/Performance-Enhancer/README.md

 **2. Environments**

 	Classroom, lab

 **3. Artifacts**

-Rainmeter,Desktop Theme Manager
+	Rainmeter,Desktop Theme Manager.

 *II.
 Synthesis*

 	*3. Requirements Definition*

 **a.
 Context Scenarios**

 	1-Adam is a student at Multimedia University.
 He uses his computer to study and to complete his various assignments.
 To complete his various assignments, he needs to use some high-end software that requires him to use his computer to its maximum potential.
 This high-end software uses up a lot of memory and requires a high performance pc in order for it to be stable.
 Adam boots up the application to check on the performance of his computer.
 He sees a few applications running in the background and closes it.
 Adam then adjusts some settings on the application and his computer immediately performs faster than before.
 Adam is then able to open up the software to do his assignments.

 	2-Adam is a student studying in mmu under loan from the governmemt, he doesn't have a lot of money to invest into high performance pc that costs a lot. he still needs to run his high end softwares to pass up his assignments, with the program adam can use any underclocked pc which costs half the price and can unlock the full potential to use the high end softwares.

 	3-adam is working for his 3D modelling class , his assignment is to design a whole room, rendering this takes days to complete on a underclocked pc , but the submission is tomorrow . adam opens out the program and runs a few settings and voila all unwanted procresses are shut down and the computer's full postential is used to procress the rendering giving him enough time to change in case of a mistake.

 	4-the day goes by quickly and adam is late to his submission, he needs to travel 3 hours to class ,he can just disconnect the power source of his laptop and carry it to class while the program is rendering but as the full potential of the pc is being used , the battery is also being optimised for a stable power consumption letting you run your laptop for longer while running a high load.

 **b.
 Requirements**

 1. Functional and data needs – The pc’s hardware specification and its full run potential compared to the current run potential

-2.	user mental models – between the ages of 18-21
+2. User mental models – between the ages of 18-21

-3.	design imperatives – translucent overlay over the user’s desktop
+3. Design imperatives – translucent overlay over the user’s desktop

-4.	product vision - To be able to unlock the full potential of the pc
+4. Product vision - To be able to unlock the full potential of the pc

-5.	business requirements – adverts online
+5. Business requirements – adverts online

-6.	technology – processing, github
+6. Technology – processing, github

 *4. Design Framework*